PoissonPilote/website/src/en/educational-program.markdown

 exploration and physical challenge.
 It is a unique opportunity to pass our passion for engineering and challenge to younger generations.
 We owe our vocations to fight planes and space crafts of our childhood.
-Let\'s hope a more sober midget submarine will do the trick for our kids!
+Let's hope a more sober midget submarine will do the trick for our kids!

-###Programme
+### Programme

 - As much data as possible will be posted on the project website: progress news, educational material, real time data during the expedition.